nicklvh/nicklvh/README.md

 ----

-You can contact me by adding me on discord: `storm.#1337` or by joining my discord server [here](https://discord.gg/M7RyNDUDG7)
+You can contact me by adding me on discord: `nick!#1000`

 [nicklvh](https://github.com/nicklvh/) 2021 &copy;